 Size: To provide your household with enough hot water and to maximize efficiency, you need a properly sized water heater.

-Energy efficiency: To maximize your energy and cost savings, you’ll want to know how energy efficient a water heater is before you purchase it.
+Energy efficiency: To maximize your energy and cost savings, you’ll want to know the energy efficiency of the water heater you wish to purchase.
 Different manufacturers’ web sites should provide information on the energy efficiency of their particular brands.

-Costs: Before you purchase a water heater, it’s also a good idea to estimate its annual operating costs and compare those costs with other less or more energy-efficient models.
+Costs: Before you purchase a water heater, it’s also a good idea to estimate how much it will cost to operate.
+Then compare those costs with other less or more energy-efficient models.

 Warranty: Coverage for most water heaters typically runs 3 to 12 years.
-While you’ll usually pay a bit more for longer-warranty models, it seems that they tend to have larger elements or burners that can speed up water heating, and also have thicker insulation for less heat loss.
+While you’ll usually pay a bit more for longer-warranty models, it seems that they tend to have larger elements or burners that can speed up water heating.
+They also have thicker insulation which contributes to less heat loss.
 You should choose a water heater with the longest warranty available if it’s within your budget.

-Anti-Scale Devices: Some brands advertise features that are supposed to reduce buildup of mineral scale at the bottom of the tank.
+Anti-Scale Devices: You may notice claims of mineral scale buildup reduction.
 Normally this is done by swirling the water.
-While scale buildup can shorten the life of the heating element, you don‘t need to invest in fancy features to get a long-lived water heater.
-Just look for one with a 12-year warranty, which typically includes a longer or thicker element.
+While scale buildup can shorten the life of the heating element, you don‘t need to invest in these features to get a good water heater.
+We suggest one with a 12-year warranty.

 Brass vs. Plastic Drain Valves: These drain valves are situated near the base of the water heater with a garden hose “hookup” for draining the water tank.
 Always look for brass drain valves; they are much more durable than plastic valves.

 Glass-Lined Tanks: These are designed to reduce corrosion and should last longer.